 Pecan Pie Bundt Cake is a combination of the traditional flavors of the classic pecan pie, and the sweet & moist taste of cake, in the unique Kugelhopf Bundt pan shape.
 The sweet brown sugar drizzle makes this cake luscious.
 It is one of our new favorite holiday baking recipes.

-The surprise ingredient for this delicious Pecan Pie Bundt Cake is the use of Greek Woodland Honey with Sage instead of traditional corn syrup.
+The surprise ingredient for this delicious Pecan Pie Bundt Cake is the use of Orange Blossom Honey from France instead of traditional corn syrup.

 Adapted from Bake From scratch

 - 1 cup finely chopped pecans

 - 1¾ cups granulated sugar